HARP And FHA Streamline Refinance Mortgage Guidelines

 This BLOG On HARP And FHA Streamline Refinance Mortgage Guidelines Was UPDATED On October 25th, 2018

-Homeowners have a home whose value is lower than mortgage balance amount may be eligible for a HARP.
+Homeowners have a home whose value is lower than the mortgage balance amount may be eligible for a HARP.

 Home Affordable Refinance Program, streamline refinance loan to lower current interest rate and lower monthly mortgage payments.

 - Homeowners with an FHA Loan with a higher interest rate may be eligible for an FHA streamline refinance loan with a lower interest rate where they can lower their monthly payment

 - Both the HARP and FHA streamline refinance programs can offer great valuable benefits to the homeowner such as reducing the borrower’s monthly payments and saving them money by rapidly increasing their equity in their homes

 - HARP and FHA streamline refinance loans are a great route to take for homeowners who have higher interest rates

 In this article, we will discuss and cover HARP And FHA Streamline Refinance Mortgage Guidelines.

 HARP, The Home Affordable Refinance Program, has been a Godsend for homeowners who have fallen victims of the real estate market crash of 2008.

 - HARP and FHA Streamline Refinance programs are somewhat similar